chengyuehan/240Journal/journal-pages/week-02.md

 height="400"></iframe>

-Use the p5.js reference Links to an external site. to try DOM elements we haven't covered, like createSelect() or createCheckbox().
+！！！Use the p5.js reference Links to an external site. to try DOM elements we haven't covered, like createSelect() or createCheckbox().

 Activity 3: Vibe Code an Interactive Sketch

-Use an LLM (e.g. Gemini, ChatGPT, Claude) to help you build a more ambitious interactive sketch in p5.js.

 Describe what you want in plain language.